Duck Camp

 Immediate Dismissal Examples (but are not limited to):

-• Any mishandling of birds or their resources will result in immediate dismissal, and refunds will not be issued.
+• Any intentional mishandling of birds or their resources will result in immediate dismissal, and refunds will not be issued.

 • Any child who makes a credible threat to hurt themselves or others will be removed from the program.